Washington HB 1706: Subminimum Wage (2019)

 This report is intended as an outline detailing Washington’s efforts to proactively address the future of work.
 The report is written with a broad range of audiences in mind, including, but not limited to, policymakers, research institutes, public institutions, academics, and others with a vested interest in the future of work.
 The report provides an overview chronicling how the Task Force arrived at its final policy recommendations, supported by detailed information related to each policy recommendation and its relevance to the future of work.”

-Statewide Veteran Employment Program Report to the Legislature
+Washington Statewide Veteran Employment Program Report to the Legislature (2019)

 “Washington, through executive orders, laws and policies, has expressed the goal of employing more veterans.
 However, a number of issues are in the way, including the complex application of veterans’ preference, outreach to all veterans, hiring practices, retention policies and other recruitment matters….